tina4stack/tina4-php/readme.md

 ### Installing ###

+*PHP 8.0 is not a stable candidate yet, for example some database functionlity is not completely supported*

 - Install PHP7.1 > make sure the php_fileinfo extension and mbstring extension are enabled.
 - Install composer
 - Create a project folder where you want to work